 We loved the Belfort Hotel for its rooms (ours had a balcony), the breakfast spread, and the view of Brasov from the breakfast room on the top floor.
 We didn’t love the Belfort Hotel so much for the big hill one has to climb to get to it.
 It’s just a few minutes outside the Old Town, on the way to Mt.
 Tâmpa.
 Like in Cluj, we just took it slow and Sarah survived.
 But the sidewalks were very narrow and not well-paved, so anyone with major mobility issues should get there by car or find a different place to stay.

-Two days in Sibiu
+2 days in Sibiu

 Everyone loves Sibiu.
 We didn’t read one negative thing about the place.
 So we arrived with high expectations.
 And we loved it.
 Mostly because… the buildings have eyes.

 Sure there’s an Old Town and it’s lovely and picturesque, but the thing that makes Sibiu unique is these buildings with eyes which seem to be staring at you all the time.
 It’s the most bizarre thing!
 But it’s so cool.
 They come in all shapes and sizes and colors and are simultaneously cute and creepy.
 The pictures almost convey what it was like to be there, walking under them, feeling their eyes follow you.
 But you really have to visit and see for yourself to understand.